sneakyflint/crossSeeder/README.md

 * Requires `node.js` v8 or above
 * Run `npm install`
 * copy the `config.example.js` file to `config.js`
-* add your radarr url and api key
+* add your Radarr url and api key
 * add your qBittorrent username, password, and url

 ## Usage
 * Run `npm run save` to save you current indexer setings
 * Run `npm start` to start cross seeder
-* Run `npm run restore` to restore indexer settingsd saved from `npm run save`
+* Run `npm run restore` to restore indexer settings saved from `npm run save`

 By default crossSeeder will find cross seeds for all indexers in Radarr.
 You can tell crossSeeder to only cross seed indexers from a white list via `whiteListIndexers` or skip indexers from a black list via `blackListIndexers`.

 ## Advanced Usage

 Cross seeder will use Radarr to search for potential movie matches to cross seed.
 First it will filter out any results found from Radarr by quality.
-So if the quality of your download is bluray-1080p then only bluray-1080p matches will be considered.
+So if the quality of your download is `bluray-1080p` then only `bluray-1080p` matches will be considered.

 Next, `sizeThreshold` is the largest difference in GB that a torrent will be a 'match'.
 For example, if you have a torrent that is 5.5GB in size then any torrent found through Radarr that is between 4.9 and 6.1 GB will be considered a match.
 This is to make sure samples files, subtitles, etc are taken into account.
 You can adjust this to your desire in the settings via the `sizeThreshold` config.
 The current default may give you a bunch of false positives but all torrents added are paused by default for you to review.
 If a real match is found, your torrent client will start checking the files.
 If not a match, then it will just remained paused for you to manage it.
 I personally would rather have false positives than get false negatives (thus missing out on cross seeding).